 Health-related climate shocks have a significant impact on water resources across the region which hosts some of the most water-stressed countries.
-Communities are currently experiencing unprecedented water scarcity that is compounded by poorly managed systems, decaying or damaged water infrastructure, such as the Alouk water station in Northeast Syria, and rationed amounts of water in Azraq Refugee Camp.
+Communities are currently experiencing unprecedented water scarcity16 that is compounded by poorly managed systems, decaying or damaged water infrastructure, such as the Alouk water station in Northeast Syria, and rationed amounts of water in Azraq Refugee Camp.17 floods.

-Across all contexts, an average of 94% of respondents reported that their community had less access to water due to the impact of droughts or floods.
 In Syria, all children and young people (100%) reported their community is getting less water.

+Across all contexts, an average of 94% of respondents reported that their community had less access to water due to the impact of droughts or